Olapa tavetensis

-Olapa tavetensis is a moth of the family Erebidae first described by William Jacob Holland in 1892.
+Olapa tavetensis is a species of moth in the family Erebidae that was first described by William Jacob Holland in 1892.

 Distribution

-It is found in Burundi, Cameroon, Comoros, the Republic of the Congo, the Democratic Republic of the Congo, Kenya, Nigeria, South Africa, Sudan and Tanzania.
+It is found in sub-Saharan Africa (Burundi, Cameroon, Comoros, the Republic of the Congo, the Democratic Republic of the Congo, Kenya, Nigeria, South Africa, Sudan and Tanzania).

 This species has a wingspan of 40 mm.
 The wings are white with two minute black spots at the end of the cells of the primaries.